CI/CD Practical Guide (Part 2): Complete Guide to Using and Building GitHub Actions and Self-hosted Runner

 PR_NUMBER: ${{ github.event.number }}

-# If all secrets need to inherit from the caller workflow, use `inherit`
+# To inherit all secrets from the caller workflow, use `inherit`

 # secrets: inherit